Drug-related deaths more than double in decade in Northern Ireland

 Drug-related deaths involving cocaine increased to the highest level on record from 13 in 2017 to 36 in 2020.

-The latest figures see the prescription drug Diazepam mentioned on almost a quarter of all drug-related deaths in 2020.
+Prescription drug Diazepam is mentioned on almost a quarter of all drug-related deaths in 2020, according to the latest figures.